 2. Subtract first-year Vehicle Excise Duty

-3. Subtract the registration fee for new cars (currently £55)
+3. Subtract the first registration fee for new cars (currently £55)

 4. Add the list price of any optional extras (including VAT).